-Types of Mobile App Pricing Strategies
+Types of Pricing Strategies for Apps

 We don’t usually get a lot of things for free.
 The ‘Free’ tag is not just a pleasant surprise but also a great tool to attract a large pool of customers.
 The same applies to the free app pricing model.

 As the name suggests, these apps are free to download, and in most cases, the primary source of income is through advertisements.
 Free apps are often seen as a great tool to attract a large pool of users and retain them in the long run.
 They are meant to facilitate communication and customer service.